isomerpages/mlaw-pto/_deceased-cpf-estate-monies/3-claims-against-bona-vacantia-estates.md

 For an estate that is > $50,000 and/or involve immovable property or does not meet our above criteria, you will have to engage a lawyer to apply for Letters of Administration so that you can administer the estate on your own.
 We will provide you with a renunciation letter renouncing the Government’s right to apply for Letters of Administration.
 Once the estate administration is completed, you will inform the Public Trustee and we will put up a warrant for Minister to sign to transfer the estate monies to the claimant.

 **18. Are there any fees for making a claim against Bona Vacantia estates?**<br>
-There is an application fee of $50.00 (inclusive of GST) on each claim filed against a bona vacantia estate.
+There is an application fee of $50.00 (inclusive of GST) on each claim filed against a bona vacantia estate.<br>
 If the Public Trustee is also the administrator of the estate, we will charge an administration fee for estate administration.

 **Fees Charged for Administration of Bona Vacantia Cases (Estate)**<br>